adzerk/apso/PROCESS.md

 $ gh pr list --limit 100 --state merged --search "base:master merged:>2025-06-09T16:32:51+0100" --json title,url,number --template '{{range .}}- {{.title}} ([#{{.number}}]({{.url}})).{{"\n"}}{{end}}' | tac
 ```

-Additionally, the version needs to be updated in the documentation to the one being released.
-To do this, update the
-`mdoc` variable `VERSION` in [build.sbt](build.sbt) and run `sbt docs/mdoc`.

 It's recommended to open a PR with the Changelog changes so that they can be reviewed by someone else from the team.

 ### Releasing artifacts